Graduate Financial Aid

 We’re Here to Assist You

-- File the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
-Submit the FAFSA beginning October 1.
-College of Saint Mary’s federal school code is 002540.
+- Complete your Free Application for Federal Student Aid (FAFSA) beginning October 1.
+Add College of Saint Mary’s federal school code, 002540, so that we may receive your information.

 - Apply and be accepted to a degree or certificate program at College of Saint Mary.